Maintaining a Residential Planted Aquarium

 Nutrients

-Adequate nutrients are beneficial for plant growth, which also make aquatic plants more brilliant.
+Adequate nutrients are beneficial for plant growth, which also makes aquatic plants more brilliant.
 You should supplement nutrients once per day or once every other day.
 Generally, plants absorb nutrients through their roots.
 For example, micronutrients, including iron, magnesium, chlorine, and others.
 You can supplement micronutrients by adding plant fertilizers.
 Additionally, a vitamin supplement is also essential.
 For instance, vitamin C can adjust the pH level, while vitamin B12 is helpful to germinate aquarium plants.

 Carbon dioxide